rogercerpa/ProjectCreator/docs/WEBSOCKET-USER-GUIDE.md

 - [ ] Saw success message ✅
 - [ ] Clicked "Save Settings"
 - [ ] Restarted application
-- [ ] Verified green connection indicator in Workload Dashboard
+- [ ] Verified connection status (if indicator available)

 ---

-**All set?** You're now connected to real-time workload updates! 🎉
+**All set?** You're now connected to real-time notifications! 🎉

+**Note:** For workload management, make sure you've also set up the MS 365 Excel/MS Lists integration.
+See [MS365-WORKLOAD-SETUP.md](./MS365-WORKLOAD-SETUP.md) for details.

 **Need help?** Contact your IT administrator with this guide.